MakarPustovalov/ModalUps/README.md

 </div>
 ```
-2. Are placed inside overlay the modal window.
+2. Modal windows are placed inside overlay.
 They are created with the `modal-window=""` attribute.
 The attribute value is the name of the modal window.
 Markup:
 ```html
 <div modal-overlay>